vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 import NetworkParameter from '@site/src/components/NetworkParameter';
 import Topic from '/docs/topics/_topic-staking.mdx'

-The Vega network is operated by a number of independent validators, who each run a [validator node](validator-nodes.md), and may also run [data nodes](data-nodes.md).
+The Vega mainnet network is operated by a number of independent validators, who each run a [validator node](validator-nodes.md), and may also run [data nodes](data-nodes.md).

+The Vega project team runs two testnet networks, also known as Fairground (enabled with trading), and Sandbox (used for trying the node operator process).
+The mainnet validators also run a testnet network, in addition to the Vega mainnet network.

 ## Network-wide limits
 Some limits have been introduced to the protocol in an aim to keep the overall system performant and responsive, with low-latency.
 As the system relies on both a lean core and a data node that consumes and provides data, having limits allows the option to somewhat control how many computations and how much data is generated, while also allowing full use of the protocol's functionality.